FineMoss/FileManager/README.md

 Basic Overview:

-moveToArchives.py   - moves all files that are older than M months to an Archive directory and removes the files from the current directory.
+moveToArchives.py   - Moves all files that are older than M months to an Archive directory and removes the files from the current directory.

-removeDuplicates.py - removes all files that exist in the active directory only if they exist in the archive directory.
+removeDuplicates.py - Removes all files that exist in the active directory only if they exist in the archive directory.
 With exception of .sfprime hidden files.

+countFolders.py     - Generates an output.csv file.
+The first entry in each row is a directory in the TargetFilePath.
+The second entry, if there is one, says if that folder is empty with the string 'empty'